Naiseymae/Capstone/README.md

 ENERGY:
 The player is given 5 energy to start the game.
 This energy can be used to shuffle the letter grid when necessary.
 A player can earn one energy for every 5 amino acids they collect.

+DOWNLOAD:
+To play CODON, download and run the jar file.

 <figure><figcaption>CODON gameplay</><img src="Game Play example 1.png" alt="CODON gameplay" /> </figure>